 There is still a market for them based on their intrinsic copper value.

 Money Metals Exchange sells pre-1983 copper pennies by the pound.
 While far less valuable by weight than silver, copper pennies could come in handy in barter situations.
 They also provide diversification into an alternative industrial metal that could become scarcer and pricier in the years ahead.

-And even though dimes and quarters are no longer made of silver (as of 1965), today there is a thriving retail market for pre-1965 U.S. silver coins.
+And even though dimes and quarters are no longer made of silver (as of 1965), today there is a thriving retail market for pre-1965 U.S. junk silver coins for sale.
 They typically sell based on their silver melt value plus a small bullion-like premium.

 Sometimes premiums for these historic coins surge when retail supplies become tight.
 But today you can obtain 90% silver dimes, quarters, and half-dollars at historically low premiums – making this category of retail silver product the best overall value currently available in our opinion.
 You get a low-premium entry point plus the potential for a “doubly play” profit if buy-back premiums rise down the road.

 A great deal on 90% silver coins becomes even better when you get free shipping from Money Metals on any order of $500 or more.
 Plus, get one free Silver Eagle if you buy $5,000+ throughout the month of April!
 Order online or call 1-800-800-1865 now!